csparpa/last.fm-stats/README.md

   external components:
     - Last.fm web API
     - SQLite database
-* No tests provided for the Data Access provider class, as it relies on SQLALchemy (no "re-testing the wheel")
+* No tests provided for the datastore class, as it fully relies on SQLALchemy for querying (no "re-testing the wheel")
 * Average tracks per day are rounded to the lowest integer value